 By my count, five of Christian Andreas Spieth’s children immigrated to America, in two waves, about a year or so apart, in the middle 1830’s.
 Three of them were brothers, and between those brothers there were eventually twenty-some children.
 The males were, of course, Spieths for the rest of their lives, so an Ohio population of Spieths was founded.
 This is documented in several lineages posted on the internet, and after discovering this, I searched and searched for my great-great-grandfather William George, but without success.
 I did find one William, a false alarm which I temporarily adopted to my tree.
 That William eventually turned out to be my great-great-grandfather’s first cousin.
 I did not know it, but I was very close to the truth.

-The puzzle had been attacked from both sides of The Wall now, and linking the two sides would result in twelve generations of Spieths, thirteen generations, counting myself.
+The puzzle had been attacked from both sides of The Wall, and linking the two sides would result in twelve generations of Spieths, thirteen generations, counting myself.
 So why was this so difficult?
-The answer proved to be multi-sided, yet the final truth very simple.
-Jumping to the solution, Christian Andreas Spieth’s son, Johann Adam Spieth, came to America with his wife and three children, but they had one additional child after immigration.
+The final truth turned out to be simple.
+Christian Andreas Spieth’s son, Johann Adam Spieth, came to America with his wife and three children, but they had one additional child after immigration.
 That boy was named John David Spieth (notice the American name), and he doesn’t appear on most of the pedigrees you get when searching for “Ancestors of Christian Andreas Spieth” on the internet.
 To further complicate matters, John David Spieth died at only 36 years of age, he only appears in one U.S. Census, to my knowledge, and to top it off, Ancestry.com had transcribed his name as “John Speech.”
-Yet John David Spieth died with five children, the oldest of whom was named William Spieth, born in 1858.
+Yet John David Spieth had five children when he died, and the oldest was named William Spieth, born in 1858.

 I found John David Spieth’s 1870 census document about the same time that I found John Troeger, fourth cousin twice removed.
 John is my hero for this part of my story.
 John Troeger’s website states: “I collect dead relatives and sometimes a live cousin!” and I could see right away that we had much in common.
 He had been doing the genealogy thing for a lot longer than me, and his website was plainly a labor of love.
 It obviously had caught me, a live cousin, in its web.